-In August 2018, the FASB issued ASU 2018-15 Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40) which establishes new guidance on the accounting for costs incurred to implement a cloud computing arrangement that is considered a service arrangement.
+In August 2018, the FASB issued ASU 2018-15 Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40), which establishes new guidance on the accounting for costs incurred to implement a cloud computing arrangement that is considered a service arrangement.
 The new guidance requires the capitalization of such costs, aligning it with the accounting for costs associated with developing or obtaining internal-use software.
 The new guidance is effective for fiscal years beginning after December 15, 2019.
-We are currently evaluating the impact of adoption on its consolidated financial statements.
+The adoption of the new guidance is not expected to have a significant impact on our financial results.